mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/Glossary.md

   <dd>A legal entity that enters into a commercial agreement to either buy or sell a Flexibility Service.
 In the FMAR context, this typically refers to the Flexibility Service Provider (as the seller) and the System Operator (as the buyer).</dd>

   <dt>FMAR Hub </dt>
-  <dd>The overall digital system, operated by Elexon, that provides the central point of control, governance, and access for all FMAR data modules and use cases.
-It acts as the "Flexibility Register" for GB.</dd>
+  <dd>The overall digital system, operated by Elexon, that provides the central point of control, governance, and access for all FMAR data modules and use cases.</dd>

   <dt>Flexibility Service Provider (FSP)</dt>
   <dd>A specialist entity that manages one or more Market Units, aggregates multiple assets, and offers their combined flexibility to the market.
 FSP entities are registered and managed in the SPUM.</dd>